MuhammadFarag/edx-building-on-aws/README.md

 # AWS Developer: Building on AWS - edx course exercises

+Exercises are split in directories.
+Each directory is named after the exercise number.

 ## Exercise 3
 * I have modified the CloudFocmation template provided in the course from JSON to YAML to make it less verbose and easier to reason about.
 * If you are using an intelliJ based IDE, there is a [plugin](https://github.com/shalupov/idea-cloudformation) that makes working with CloudFocmation file a little bit easier (just a little bit).